EsriCanada/CellSize-Calc/README.md

 #####Future Improvements
 - Report the Cell Size automatically when the map scale changes without the need for the button click
+- The tool should account for all linear and angular units (Geographic and Projected coordinate systems) possible in ArcMap